Brazil at a Glance

 Common Health Risks

-For certain areas, including Brasilia and all rural or jungle regions, a yellow fever vaccination is strongly recommended, even though it is not required to enter the country.
+For certain places, including Brasilia and all rural or jungle regions, a yellow fever vaccination is strongly recommended, even though it is not required to enter the state.
 Vaccinations for hepatitis A and B as well as typhoid and rabies are recommended for long-term stays, regardless of where your life in Brazil is going to take you.

-Some areas of the country, including urban areas such as Porto Velho, Boa Vista and Manaus, are malaria-risk areas.
+Some parts of the country, including urban spaces like Porto Velho, Boa Vista and Manaus, are malaria-risk zones.
 Precautionary measures against malaria and Dengue fever are indeed essential.
 Make sure to contact a doctor and discuss vaccinations and other health risks well in advance of your new life in Brazil.

 Cars and Driving in Brazil

 Many expats buy a car once they have arrived in Brazil.
 Due to high taxes, cars are relatively expensive in Brazil.
-However, buying a new car is still a lot cheaper than importing one from home.
+However, buying a new car is both a lot cheaper and a lot easier than importing one from home.
 In addition to the shipping costs, you are charged a considerable import tax.
-Used vehicles cannot be imported at all.
+Used vehicles can only be imported on certain conditions – antiques (30 years or older) for collection purposes, imports resulting from donations, or inherited vehicles or automobiles imported by diplomats or their staff members.

 The country has the largest road network in South America, and cars are the most popular way of getting around.
 Driving in Brazil can be anything from an exciting adventure to a downright nightmare, especially in a metropolis such as São Paulo or Rio de Janeiro.
 Expats living in Brazil can use their national driver’s license for up to six months, as long as it is translated into Portuguese and stamped by the road traffic authorities.